 Water Observations from Space

-Water Observations from Space (WOfS) is a web service displaying historical surface water observations derived from satellite imagery for all of Australia for the period of 1998 to 2012.
-By June 2015 this service will be extended to enable users to view data on surface water observed by satellite across Australia since 1987.
-WOfS displays the detected surface water from the Australia-wide Landsat-5 and Landsat-7 satellite imagery archive.
-The aim of WOfS is to better understand where water is usually present; where it is seldom observed; and where inundation of the surface has been occasionally observed by satellite.
+Water Observations from Space (WOfS) is a web service displaying historical surface water observations derived from satellite imagery for all of Australia from 1987 to present day.
+WOfS aims is to allow better understanding of where water is usually present; where it is seldom observed; and where inundation of the surface has been occasionally observed by satellite.
+WOfS displays the detected surface water from the Australia-wide Landsat 5 and Landsat 7 satellite imagery archive.

-- the percentage of clear observations on which water was detected;
+- the percentage of clear observations on which water was detected, and

 - the confidence (or probability) that a water observation in this location is correct.
 This is a percentage, based on a number of factors including the slope of the land and the existence of other corroborative evidence.